osqp/osqp/docs/index.rst

         It has an easy interface to generate customized embeddable C code with no memory manager required.

     Library-free
         It requires no external library to run.
-Only the setup phase requires the AMD and SparseLDL from Timothy A. Davis that are already included in the sources.

     Efficiently warm started
         It can be easily warm-started and the matrix factorization can be cached to solve parametrized problems extremely efficiently.